Betree/personal-blog/content/posts/2018-08-21--display-channel-users-count-elixir-phoenix-react-redux/index.md

 want anyone to be able to know who's connected to your channel) as well as a performance issue.

-In the follwing article, I'll show you how I implemented `Phoenix.Presence` in such a way that it only returns the total of connected / anonymous users.
+In the following article, I'll show you how I implemented `Phoenix.Presence` in such a way that it only returns the total of connected / anonymous users.
 We'll then see how it is binded to `Redux`.